TUM-FAF/WP/Templates.md

 ### General things

 * Please make an effort and count your points
+* Please next time count your points using provided table (there is a table in report template)
 * Take in account that your next deadline is on 8th of march (even if it is holiday)

 ## Gained points